nypesap/nypesap.github.io/1909SPS08/how-it-works/intro.md

 1. Ranking o most frequently used applications
 2. Ranking of users that have used the chosen application most often
-3. Raw application id with username and timestamp as Excel file export
+3. Raw usage records as Excel file export

 ![](res/apps-usage.png)

 *1. Ranking o most frequently used applications*

 You can chose the system for which you would like to see the ranking, filter out the records from a specific functional area or specific application type.

+You can also sort the list of applications based on start collected within a day, last week or in total.